terraform-aws-modules/terraform-aws-vpc/README.md

 It is possible to integrate this VPC module with [terraform-aws-transit-gateway module](https://github.com/terraform-aws-modules/terraform-aws-transit-gateway) which handles the creation of TGW resources and VPC attachments.
 See [complete example there](https://github.com/terraform-aws-modules/terraform-aws-transit-gateway/tree/master/examples/complete).

+## S3 gateway type vs S3 interface type endpoint

+AWS currently support two types of S3 endpoint: gateway type and interface type.
+To preserve backwards compatibility 'enable\_s3\_endpoint' means it will create gateway type endpoint and attach it to the route table of the VPC.
+The new 'enable\_s3\_interface\_endpoint' acts as a rest of the interface type endpoint and does not attach itself to the route table of the VPC.

 ## Examples

 * [Simple VPC](https://github.com/terraform-aws-modules/terraform-aws-vpc/tree/master/examples/simple-vpc)